Retail customer engagement: All you need to know for 2023

-Digital communication and engagement are a must-have for retailers to stay competitive.
-But what is customer engagement, and how do you implement successful engagement in your business practices?
+But what does customer engagement mean exactly, and how do you implement successful engagement in your business practices?
 This blog will walk you through all you need to know to make your retail business thrive off relevant engagement.

 What is customer engagement?